ashudes/Secure_Software_Development/README.md

 iv)Authorization unit test output

 b.
-White Box Testing: Automated testing was run for several functionalities to examine the internal structures of the application to ensure that all logic paths are executed correctly.
+White Box Testing: Automated testing was run for several functionalities to examine the internal structures of the application to ensure that all logic paths are executed correctl
-•
-•
-•

 a.
 Linting with Pylint: The code was analyzed by running pylint and the quality was improved progressively.
 I will continue to improve the quality based on the analysis from pylint.

 References
 BrowserStack. (n.d.).
 Unit Testing in Python: Detailed Tutorial. [online] Available at: https://www.browserstack.com/guide/unit-testing-python [Accessed 15 May 2024].